isomerpages/mlaw-corp/news/speeches/_posts/2025-03-26-post-Welcome Address by 2M Edwin Tong SC at the Access to Justice Symposium 2025.md

 {:start="11"}
 11. Ultimately, the justice system that we all create as a society is meant for everyday people as well.

-<p style="margin-left: 40px">(1) We foster public trust in our legal system.
+<p style="margin-left: 40px">(1) We foster public trust in our legal system.</p>

-</p><p style="margin-left: 40px">(2) It reinforces social stability by ensuring that people can solve disagreements and address their difficulties through the law, and not by shows of strength.
+<p style="margin-left: 40px">(2) It reinforces social stability by ensuring that people can solve disagreements and address their difficulties through the law, and not by shows of strength.</p>

-</p><p style="margin-left: 40px">(3) This safeguards our reputation as a just and orderly society.
+<p style="margin-left: 40px">(3) This safeguards our reputation as a just and orderly society.</p>

 **III.
 Measures taken to enhance access to justice**